News, Information, Ideas

 “It also has the added benefit of providing a focus to both our service personal and veterans to put something back into the community as a way of showing their gratitude for all the public support shown to them.”

-Extending the sense of mutual appreciation, the public will be welcome to visit the excavations, with free admission offered to serving personnel.
+Extending the sense of mutual appreciation, the public are welcome to visit the excavations, with free admission offered to serving personnel.

-Hundreds of volunteers are expected to join this year’s excavations at Vindolanda, which will run until September 25.
+Hundreds of volunteers join the excavations at Vindolanda every, which will run typically during September.

 Combat Trauma and PTSD traced back to Ancient Iraq ca. 1300 BC